 Here are answers to some common questions about updating Windows automatically.

-With automatic updating, you don't have to search for updates online or worry that critical fixes for Windows might be missing from your computer.
+Because with automatic updating, you don't have to search for updates online or worry that critical fixes for Windows might be missing from your computer.
 Windows automatically checks for the latest updates for your computer.
 Depending on the Windows Update settings you choose, Windows can install updates automatically or just let you know they're available.
-If you didn't turn on automatic updating when you first started using your computer, you can still turn it on now.
 For more information, see Turn automatic updating on or off.

 There is no charge to you for the Windows Update service.
 However, depending on how you are billed for your Internet connection, standard local and long distance phone charges and Internet service charges might apply for the time required to download an update.

 It depends on the type of Internet connection you have and the size and number of updates your computer needs.
-Updates are automatically downloaded behind the scenes when you're online and don't interfere with other downloads.
-If you disconnect, updates will continue to download in the background the next time you go online.
+However, updates are automatically downloaded behind the scenes when you're online.
+They do not interfere with other downloads, and if you disconnect they will continue to download in the background the next time you go online.

 Yes.
-Windows Update will notify you if security and other important updates can't be installed.
+Windows Update will notify you if security and other important updates cannot be installed.
 For more information, see Troubleshoot problems with installing updates.